postgres-ai/postgres-checkup/README.md

 accept connections can be defined with option `--pg-port`

-In case when `--pg-port` or `--ssh-port` not defined but `--port` defined,  value of `--port` option will be used instead `--pg-port` or `--ssh-port` in depend of current connection type.
+In case when `--pg-port` or `--ssh-port` not defined but `--port` defined,  value of `--port` option will be used instead of `--pg-port` or `--ssh-port` depending on the current connection type.

 If SSH is not available the local 'psql' will be used (non-psql reports will be skipped).